godiard/help-activity/source/speak.rst

 **The toolbar buttons explained**

-1. Activity tab, here you can enter a name for the page or project, the "pencil and book" icon allows :ref:`journal_qa` to provide a description, and select Private, or My Neighborhood mode.
+1. Activity tab.
+In the first field name the session.
+The book and pencil icon, the Description button allows you to add a description to the :doc:`/journal` entry.
+Thirdly select Private, or My Neighbourhood mode.
 2. Type something to hear robot Alice read it aloud.
 3. Ask robot Alice any question.
 4. Voice chat.